jimmykane/The-Three-Little-Pigs-Siri-Proxy/README.md

 Version 0.9.8-expr (This is a beta release!
 More work is needed)
 ----------------------------------------------------------------

+* Please keep in mind that you need new clients to delete the`assistnat.plist` in `/var/mobile/Library/com.apple.assistant.plist` or chnage Spire host

+*Always reboot after that!!!

 * Public and private mode

 * Authorization :-) -> Requires the client to have an apple account!
 (97% have!!!)
 Read here on how to use (http://quartzcoding.blogspot.com/2012/02/three-little-pigs-authentication-system.html)